sjappig/mldn-capstone/report/capstone_report.md

 spikes in loss functions are lowered (Figure 9) and the validation curve (Figure 10) shows that the validation score for 512 LSTM units is the best so far.

 In Figures 11, 12 and 13 RNN model with 512 LSTM units is used with epsilon 1e-4.
 Split to training and validation sets is done using the same 80% - 20% division as with 1000 samples.
-Interestingly, the unstabilities seem to disappear as more data is used.
+Interestingly, the instabilities seem to disappear as more data is used.
 The selected model seems also to be powerful enough to fully learn the training data, having clear gap between training and validation error, which *might* allow our model to generalize better when more data is added.